ericjivraj/aston-events/README.md

-# aston-events
+# Aston Events
- Web application designed to promote aston events
+ Web application designed to promote aston events.
+This was developed as a coursework during my 2nd year of university for the module: Internet Applications and Techniques.

+## Future Improvements
+- Better folder/directory structure;
+- More descriptive and accurate error logging;
+- Make the "Forgot Password?" feature work;